 Do Beavers Grow Forever?

 Being semi-aquatic animals, beavers require a proper diet to survive properly.
-Due to this reason, they are extensively found along freshwater ponds, rivers, marshes, and swamps.
+Due to this reason, they are extensively found among freshwater ponds, rivers, marshes, and swamps.

-Whilst American beavers are found throughout North America; they try to stay away from deserts and settle down in the marshy zones.
-Over the last fifty years, the number of beavers have increased in the zones in proximity to lakes, swamps, and woods.
+Whilst American beavers are found throughout North America, they try to stay away from deserts and settle down in the marshy zones.
+Over the last fifty years, the number of beavers has increased in the zones in proximity to lakes, swamps, and woods.

 Are North American Beavers Larger Than European Beavers?

 The principle is named after its founder, Carl Bergmann, a 19th-century German biologist.
-It also explains how birds and adapted to emit body heat they live.
+It also explained how birds and adapted to emit body heat they live.
 This is evidenced by the fact that North American beavers are larger, weighing approximately 45 lb.
-The total length of an adult North American beaver is 29–35 in with the tail adding an extra 7.9–13.8 in.
+An adult North American beaver’s total length is 29–35 in, with the tail adding an extra 7.9–13.8 in.

-Age plays a factor as well, with some older beavers reaching larger than average size and weighing from around 88 lb to as much as 110 lb.
+Age plays a factor, with some older beavers reaching larger than average size and weighing from around 88 lb to 110 lb.

 There are small physiological differences between the North American beavers and their Eurasian counterparts.
 The most important one regarding size is that the American beaver has longer shin bones.

-Interbreeding between the two species is not possible due to a difference in the number of chromosomes carried by each species of beaver.
+Interbreeding between the two species is not possible due to a difference in the number of chromosomes carried by each beaver species.

 Do Beavers Grow All Year Round?

 It concentrated on 33 colonies found in two national parks and monitored their growth over seven years.
-The study found that the growth rate was affected by several factors, such as weather, pond location, age, and whether or not the colony had young.
+The study found that the growth rate was affected by factors such as weather, pond location, age, and whether or not the colony had young.

-During winter, both adult and baby beavers reduce in tail size and body mass, particularly those living in colonies who have young.
+During winter, both adult and baby beavers reduce the tail size and body mass, particularly those living in young colonies.
 Beavers grow more during the summer, and their tails grow larger too.
 There was no noted difference in these changes concerning gender.
 Growth changes also differed between colonies.